Kotambail-Hegde/Masquerade-Emulator/README.md

 * Supports OTA updates
 * Supports dynamic drag and drop of roms.
 This includes multiple rom files for Space Invaders and Pacman/MsPacman

-_**Known Major Issues/Features under Debug/Implementation**_
+_**Known Major Issues / Features under Debug / Implementations, other than the ones mentioned above**_
-* GBA is still not able to play few video roms like Dragon Ball GT
+  - [ ] GBA is still not able to play few video roms like Dragon Ball GT
-* NES is still not able to boot Dragon Warrior III

-_**Other Issues/Features under Debug/Implementation**_
-* GBA audio still has some undesired artifacts
-* Support Link Cable for Gameboy and Gameboy Color

-_**Other Known Issues**_
-* GBA still fails a lot of 'Wait Cycles' and 'Catridge Prefetch' based tests present in AGS and mgba test-suite
-* GB/GBC still fails few of the Wilbertpol's 'Non Moon Eye Tests'
+  - [ ] GB/GBC still fails many of Wilbertpol's 'Non Moon Eye' tests
-* GB/GBC still fails many roms in the AGE test suite
-* GB/GBC still has many quirks unique to CGB which needs to be implemented
+  - [ ] GB/GBC still has many quirks unique to CGB which needs to be implemented
+  - [ ] NES is still not able to boot Dragon Warrior III
-* NES's DMC DMA's obscure timing quirks needs to be properly emulated
+  - [ ] NES's DMC DMA's obscure timing quirks needs to be properly emulated
+  - [ ] GBA audio still has some undesired artifacts
+  - [ ] Support Link Cable for Gameboy and Gameboy Color

 # Variants